uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, I don't anyone who isn't a friend to be able to see my friends-only posts and images, so I can feel safe about posting.
     * As an author, I don't want anyone except the node admin to see my deleted posts.
     * As an author, posts I create should always be visible to me until they are deleted, so I can find them to edit them or review them or get the link or whatever I want to do with them.

 * Sharing
-    * As an author, I can share other author's public posts, so I can make things go viral! (repost, boost, retweet, etc)
+    * <del>As an author, I can share other author's public posts, so I can make things go viral! (repost, boost, retweet, etc) </del>
-    * As an author, posts that I share will show up on the timeline of anyone who is following me.
+    * <del>As an author, posts that I share will show up on the timeline of anyone who is following me. </del>
+    * As a reader, I can get a link to a public or unlisted post so I can send it to my friends over email, discord, slack, etc.
     * As a node admin, I want to share public images with users on other nodes, so that they are visible by users of other nodes. *⧟ Part 3-5 only.*
     * As an author, I want my friends-only/unlisted images and posts to not be shareable, so I know that if someone wants to share it they'll at least have to take a screenshot.
         * Note: public posts (including public image posts) are re-shareable.
     * As an author, I should be able to browse the public posts of everyone, so that I can see what's going on beyond authors I follow.
         * Note: this should include all local public posts and all public posts received in any inbox.

 * Following/Friends
     * As an author, I want to follow local authors, so that I can see their public posts.
     * As an author, I want to follow remote authors, so that I can see their public posts. *⧟ Part 3-5 only.*